Mobutu Overthrown, What Next for the New Congo?

 Zaire is potentially one of the wealthiest countries in Africa.
 It leads the world in industrial diamond production, produces about a quarter of the world's cobalt, holds 80% of world reserves, and ranks sixth in copper production.
 The Mbuji May diamond mine (in Western Kasai) alone has annual profits of 450 million dollars.
 Zinc, tin, manganese, gold, silver, iron ore, and uranium are also found there.
 Energy resources include 13 percent of the world's total hydroelectric potential, oil reserves, and some coal deposits.

 Nevertheless its population did not derive the slightest benefit from these riches.
 Per capita income is around $100, when the World Bank puts the poverty line at $370.
 This figure is actually the same as in the early 60s, while Mobutu's personal wealth is $5 billion, almost as much as the country's foreign debt.
-In 1994 the amount of money going directly to the president ($327 million), was lower than the actual state budget of $300 million.
+In 1994 the amount of money going directly to the president ($327 million), was greater than the actual state budget of $300 million.
 Life expectancy in Kinshasa is between 40 and 45 years.
 Hyperinflation has become chronic, reaching 6,030% in 1994.

 But although all Western regimes now hypocritically expose his crimes and corruption, they conveniently forget that it was they who put him in power in 1965 when, with the help of the CIA, he betrayed and murdered the revolutionary leader Patrice Lumumba.
 The West defended him time and again from the revolt of his own people.